MicrosoftDocs/dataexplorer-docs/data-explorer/language-extensions.md

 ## Limitations

-* The language extensions feature support [Disk encryption](cluster-disk-encryption.md) only for VM sizes that support both sandboxes and encryption features.
+* The language extensions feature supports [Disk encryption](cluster-disk-encryption.md) only for VM sizes that support both sandboxes and encryption features.
 See [sandboxes](kusto/concepts/sandboxes.md) for more detailed limitations.
 * The language extensions runtime sandbox allocates disk space even if no query runs in the scope of the relevant language.
 See [sandboxes](kusto/concepts/sandboxes.md) for more detailed limitations.